 About the Arthroscopy Boot Camp

 Arthroscopy is considered an advanced-level orthopaedic skill when it comes to resident education: with little room for variability in portal placement and skill with performing procedures, advance practice is imperative for residents to get a quality clinical experience.
 In addition, arthroscopy is one of the recommended topics for the ABOS simulation program required by interns.
 In order to provide this important training to its residents, OHSU has developed an Arthroscopy Boot Camp.
-Dr. Jacqueline Brady, an orthopaedic surgeon at OHSU specializing in Sports Medicine, is the lead instructor of all orthopaedic surgical skills labs in VirtuOHSU and program director of the Arthroscopy Boot Camp.
+Dr. Jacqueline Brady, assistant professor of Orthopaedics and Rehabilitation and the John and Susan Hayhurst Distinguished Scholar in Orthopaedic Research and Innovation, is the lead instructor of all orthopaedic surgical skills labs in VirtuOHSU and program director of the Arthroscopy Boot Camp.

 2015 was the first year of OHSU’s boot camp.
 That year Steelhead Surgical in NW Portland hosted it at their 4-station lab.
 The PGY-3 and PGY-4 OHSU residents spent each day working through arthroscopic procedures under the guidance of local arthroscopists.
 Residents and faculty alike gave the experience rave reviews: the residents enjoyed the opportunity to learn from faculty they may not yet have met, and the faculty enjoyed the exchange of ideas and the opportunity to network with possible future partners in their practices.